horatiu-cod/keycloak_testcontainer/README.md

 dotnet new sln -n KeycloakTestcontainer
 ```
 ### API project setup
-Create and add a MinimalApi project to the solution
+Create and add a MinimalApi project to the solution.
 ```powershell
 dotnet new webapi -n KeycloakTestcontainer.Api dotnet sln add ./KeycloakTestcontainer.Api